evodify/evodify.github.io/_posts/2016-09-22-gatk-in-non-model-organism.md

 title: 'GATK: the best practice for genotype calling in a non-model organism'
 date: 2016-09-22 22:33:26 +02:00
 categories: Genomics
-tags: best, GATK, genomics, genotype, mapping, non-model
+tags: GATK, genomics, pipeline
+image: /assets/posts/2016-09-22-gatk-in-non-model-organism/GATK_best_practice_non-model.jpeg
 _focus_key_word: genotype calling non-model organism
 description: For genotype calling in non-model organisms, modifications of the GATK Best Practices are often essential.
 This post shows my approach to this issue.
 ---